semio-community/semio-community.github.io/docs/react-migration-plan.md

 - Validate that any component with hydration has a clear user interaction justification.
 - Current usage:
   - Background parallax (ParallaxHexBackground) hydrates via a small island composed by `SiteShell` while the rest of the homepage remains SSR-only.
+  - Events listing uses `<EventsSections client:load>` passed from the `.astro` route into the React page so only the expandable grid hydrates.
+  - Person popovers hydrate via `client:idle` and receive fully-serialized people objects computed in the route.

 ## Performance guardrails